ChrisPenner/ChrisPenner.github.io/site/posts/traversals-for-batching.md

 image: pipes.jpg
 ---

-This article is about a code-transformation technique I used to get 100x-300x performance improvements when loading Unison code from Postgres in Unison Share.
+This article is about a code-transformation technique I used to get 100x-300x performance improvements on a particularly slow bit of code which was loading Unison code from Postgres in Unison Share.
 I haven't seen it documented anywhere else, so wanted to share the trick!

 It's a perennial annoyance when I'm programming that often the most readable way to write some code is also directly at odds with being performant.
 A lot of data has a tree structure, and so working with this data is usually most simply expressed as a series of nested function calls.
 Nested function calls are a reasonable approach when executing CPU-bound tasks,